SamVanheer/HalfLifeAssetManager/README.md

 All code is redistributed freely.

 All of the code in this repository may be used in other projects provided that the author(s) is/are credited.

+See the wiki for more information about project dependencies, libraries and tools.